 - A cafe and shop at the visitor centre that is stocked with great food and gift ideas.
 Morning and afternoon teas and light lunches are available - contact us for group pricing.

-- School holiday activities, including talks by local astronomers and guided walking tours of the observatory, are held at the observatory.
+- School holiday activities, including guided walking tours of the observatory and talks by astronomers and scientists.

 - Tours for groups of all ages can be organised on request.
 Please contact the visitor centre in advance for pricing and availability.
 A minimum group size of 15 applies for all tours.

 Please note: Siding Spring Observatory (SSO) is a working research facility and as such we are not open at night for public viewing.
 Siding Spring Observatory is closed to the general public after 4pm.